 Christine Brown Lab

 Christine E. Brown, Ph.D., is the Heritage Provider Network Professor in Immunotherapy and Professor in the departments of Hematology & Hematopoietic Cell Transplantation and Immuno-Oncology.
-She is also the Deputy Director of the T cell Therapeutics Research Laboratories (TCTRL), where she leads multi-functional teams to translate CAR T cell therapies to the clinic.
+She is also the Deputy Director of the T Cell Therapeutics Research Laboratories (TCTRL), where she leads multi-functional teams to translate CAR T cell therapies to the clinic.

 One major area of research focus is the development of CAR T cell therapy for the treatment of glioblastoma (GBM), the most common and aggressive type of adult primary brain tumor.
 Ongoing projects include addressing the challenge of tumor heterogeneity to reduce the potential of tumor antigen escape, overcoming the suppressive tumor micro-environment to improve CAR T cell function, monitoring tumor trafficking, optimizing CAR T cell route of delivery, and improving CAR T cell manufacturing.